-We have the largest production capacity for alternate formats in Australia, operating out of two production facilities and providing the following capabilities -
+We have the largest production capacity for alternate formats in Australia and provide the following capabilities:

 - high quality dedicated audio production studios, using a broadcast quality professional studio package

 - professional narrators and producers for maximum quality and consistency

 - duplication facilities which produce compact discs and a wide range of audio files suitable for the web with appropriate sampling rates

 - high volume braille mastering and embossing machinery and facilities which also produce large print, electronic text and tactile graphics

 - secure facilities to produce materials requiring high levels of confidentiality

 As part of our service we offer a specialist consultation service for the accessibility of print documents.
 Our print disability consultants can provide information on design, layout, and advice on how to improve visual elements that affect readability people with a print disability.